-(minor revision); 9/15/22 (minor revision); 8/22/23 (minor revision)
+(minor revision); 9/15/22 (minor revision); 8/22/23 (minor revision); 6/11/24 (minor revision)

 2503 - Academic Clemency

 Barton County Community College seeks to provide a supportive and challenging environment in which students can improve their basic intellectual skill and equip themselves for a fulfilling life and responsible citizenship in a world characterized by change.
 We acknowledge that there are circumstances that necessitate an academic "fresh start" and offer academic clemency as a means to make academic rehabilitation possible.